solzimer/nsyslog/README.md

 </p>

 # nsyslog
-NSyslog is a modern, new generation, log agent and syslog server.
+NSyslog is a modern, new generation, logagent and syslog server.
 It features a modular flow architecture of data collectors (inputs), processors and transporters.

 ![Architecture](doc/assets/nsyslog.png)